How will you know if you should stick with your current strategic plan or if holding on is holding you back?

 Strategic management and strategic planning are critical parts of a higher education leader’s tool kit to deal with disruptions.
 A strategic plan is a well-thought-out institutional roadmap for the future, but more importantly, the planning process should bring diverse stakeholders together to discuss and develop the college’s or university’s path to its ideal future.
-This leads to shared vision and buy-in, alignment across the campus, and helps to create focused positive energy to propel the effort forward.
+This leads to a shared vision and buy-in, alignment across the campus, and helps to create focused, positive energy to propel the effort forward.

 However, higher education institutions are increasingly facing serious disruptions—and those disruptions in today’s world could make the institution obsolete if appropriate action is not taken.
 These situations beg the question—are there times when leaders need to consider scrapping a strategic plan before the designated endpoint?

 Before addressing this question, let us review what strategic planning entails.
 As noted in our earlier post, Strategic Planning in Higher Ed 101, strategic planning requires a college’s or university’s leaders, boards, and the planning team to analyze and answer five strategic questions:

 - Where do we want the institution to be?

 - What will determine when we get there?

 - How does the institution get there?

 - What environmental factors will or may change in the future?

 The strategic planning process asks a diverse group of stakeholders to work together to project the institution’s future.
 By assessing the organization’s current state, the environment, and potential risks and disruptions, this group can create a roadmap toward the institution’s desired future.
 This process also requires that stakeholders revisit the institution’s vision, goals, purpose, and outcomes to align them with the ideal state.
 The planning process also involves creating a quantifiable feedback system that ensures accountability.